MUDE-2025/PA1.1/6_github_copilot.md

 ## Task 6.1 Let us know what your GitHub username is

 Please fill in this form https://forms.office.com/e/Q4N1SLEvV7 to let us know your GitHub username.
-Use you TU Delft student account for this form.
+Use your TU Delft student account to log in for this form.

 ## Task 6.2 Apply for GitHub Student developer pack